 The ability to drive or use machinery may be severely affected during and after treatment with methadone.
-You must not drive or use machinery until you are told that you can do so by your
+You must not drive or use machinery until you are told that you can do so by your doctor.

-This medicine can affect your ability to drive as it may make you

-- sleepy or dizzy.
+This medicine can affect your ability to drive as it may make you sleepy or dizzy.

-Do not drive while taking this medicine until you know how it - It is an offence to drive if this medicine affects your ability to drive - However, you would not be committing an offence if: • The medicine has been prescribed to treat a medical or - dental problem and You have taken it according to the instructions given by the prescriber or in the information provided with the medicine - · It was not affecting your ability to drive safely
+- Do not drive while taking this medicine until you know how it affects you. - It is an offence to drive if this medicine affects your ability to drive. - However, you would not be committing an offence if:The medicine has been prescribed to treat a medical or - dental problem and You have taken it according to the instructions given by the prescriber or in the information provided with the medicine and - It was not affecting your ability to drive safely

-Talk to your doctor or pharmacist if you are not sure whether it is safe for you to drive while taking this medicine liquid maltitol - If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.
+Talk to your doctor or pharmacist if you are not sure whether it is safe for you to drive while taking this medicine

-Important information about some of the ingredients
+Important information about some of the ingredients Methadone oral solution contains: